dboeckli/spring-6-ai-intro/README.md

 This repository contains source code examples for Spring AI.
 This project uses private Docker repositories and GitHub, requiring specific deployment configurations for secure access and management.

-Application runs on port 8080
+Application runs on port 8080/30080

+## AI Test Prompts
+A collection of AI test prompts can be found in the [AI-Test.md](AI-Test.md) file.
+These prompts were developed by Mathew Berman to test and evaluate the capabilities of different AI models.

 ## 1. OpenAI Platform and Monitoring